What is Slow Gaming?

 Slow Gaming as a named, studied practice is new.
 The academic side of game studies has mapped what makes a game reflective.
 Nobody has mapped what makes a player reflective – what triggers it, who does it, why some sessions become Slow Gaming sessions and others don’t.

-What we don’t have is the most important part: your experience.
-If you’ve ever loaded a game and done nothing the game asked you to do – if you’ve wandered, watched, sat, listened, photographed, drifted – your story is data we can’t get from anywhere else.
+What we don’t have is the most important part: stories about your experiences.
+If you’ve ever loaded a game and done nothing the game asked you to do – your story is something we love to hear.

 The quest log says go north.
 Tell us about the time you went west.